paulzeitz/paulzeitz.github.io/faq.md

  During each of the past few years, nearly 500 people took BAMO-8 and about 200     took BAMO-12.
    </details></li>
 <li><details><summary><i>How do the BAMO-8 and BAMO-12 exams differ?</i> </summary>
     Both exams have 5 questions, with a four-hour time limit.
 The BAMO-8 problems are labeled A, B, C, D, E, in increasing order of difficulty.
-The BAMO-12 problems are labeled 1--5, in increasing order of difficulty, and generally the last two problems of BAMO-8 and the first two problems of BAMO-12 overlap, so that problems C, D, E in BAMO-8 are, respectively, problems 1, 2, 3 in BAMO-12.
+The BAMO-12 problems are labeled 1--5, in increasing order of difficulty, and generally the last three problems of BAMO-8 and the first three problems of BAMO-12 overlap, so that problems C, D, E in BAMO-8 are, respectively, problems 1, 2, 3 in BAMO-12.
   </details></li>
   <li><details><summary><i>What kind of problems are on the exam?</i> </summary>
     BAMO-8 problems include questions from logic, simple geometry, basic counting, and some algebra.
 BAMO-12 problems may involve more advanced algebra, such as complex numbers, and possibly trigonometry, along with more advanced geometric ideas and more adanced counting concepts (more formally, combinatorics).
 No problems use or involve calculus.
 Please see our archive of <a href="https://paulzeitz.github.io/archives/problems_and_solutions/">past problems and solutions</a> for examples.